dfds/k8s-monitoring/README-dfds-data.md

 ## Adding and deploying dashboards

 Dashboards should be created/modified in the UI, then saved as JSON and put in the dashboards folder (/grafana/dashboards).
-You can save the dashboard as JSON in the UI by going to settings and copying the "JSON Model" text into a file.
+You can save the dashboard configuration as JSON in the UI by going to settings and copying the "JSON Model" text into a file.
 The pipeline will convert them to configmaps and they should be persisted in k8s this way.
 The JSON dashboards are converted to configmaps with a [powershell script](./grafana/Convert-JSONToConfigmap.ps1), and deployed using [azure pipelines](./azure-pipelines.yml).